 The Hoover School Site Council, PTA Executive Board, along with the principal and entire staff and parent community have identified and established programs and activities to deepen and enrich learning and development for all students at our school.

 In addition to striving for academic excellence, our District and school have a commitment to support all areas of student social and emotional development.
 At Hoover we will continue our focus on these priorities.
-First, in addition to the services provided by our school psychologist who is on campus two days per week and alternating Wednesdays, we will continue our partnership with Acknowledge Alliance (formerly known as the Cleo Eulau Center) to address the social and emotional wellness of our students.
-We will have a counselor on our campus three days per week to offer individual and group support, as well as teacher consultation to improve student connectedness and strengthen our student support systems.
-We are also fortunate to have a Social and Emotional Learning (SEL) Coach on campus who provides mindfulness lessons from the Mindful Schools and Mind-Up initiatives in our classrooms, as well as providing additional teacher consultation to create safe and welcoming classroom environments for all of our students.
+First, in addition to the services provided by our school psychologist who is on campus 2.5 days per week, we will have a counselor on our campus three days per week to offer individual and group support, as well as teacher consultation to improve student connectedness and strengthen our student support systems.
+All of these supports help us create a safe and welcoming classroom environments for all of our students.

-As a result of District Bond money, generous parent donations to our auction, and donations from previous fifth grade graduating classes, Hoover students enjoy a 1:1 student/laptop ratio in grades 3-5, a 2:1 student/iPad ratio in grades K-2, interactive whiteboards, document cameras, and cameras in each classroom, and access to three makers carts.
-Each makers carts are equipped with tools, such as “Bee Bots” for coding and “Kiva Planks” for building and designing.
+As a result of District Bond money, and a very generous school community, Hoover students enjoy a 1:1 student Chromebook ratio in grades 1-5 and a 1:1 student/iPad ratio in Kindergarten.
+Each classroom has an interactive whiteboard, document camera, and and access to three maker's carts.
+Each maker's cart is equipped with tools for building and designing.
 Makers carts will assist in enhancing our STEAM (Science, Technology, Engineering, Art, and Mathematics) efforts.
-In addition, key characteristics of design challenges, which can be supported through makers carts are consistent with the shifts for student creative problem solving and cooperative work, which are important in the Common Core State Standards and the Next Generation Science Standards.
+In addition, key characteristics of design challenges, which can be supported through maker's carts are consistent with the shifts for student creative problem solving and cooperative work, which are important in the Common Core State Standards and the Next Generation Science Standards.

 Science Enrichment - Junior Museum